abdiel-vega/spotify-cli/README.md

 ### standalone Commands

-Every action is also available as a one-shot CLI command for scripting or quick use:
+Every action is also available as a one-shot TUI command for scripting or quick use:

 ```bash
 python main.py play